akalongman/ubuntu-configuration/README.md

 Installation

     wget -qO- https://get.docker.com/ | sh

+Working with Docker is a pain if your user is not configured correctly, so add your user to the docker group with the following command.

     sudo usermod -aG docker $(whoami)

 Log out and log in from your server to activate your new groups.

+    sudo apt-get -y install python-pip
     sudo pip install docker-compose

 ### Audacious Audio Player